The Permaculture Association

 Sharing and self-organising are strengths of the permaculture network.
 The Permaculture Association has a participatory structure so members can be directly involved.

 Our board of trustees is elected from the membership and guides our work.
 Voluntary working groups lead development.
 Any member may stand to be elected or ask to join a working group.
-Members volunteer as Permaculture Ambassadors and in other roles.

-Permaculture Association vision, mission and aims
+Permaculture Association vision, purpose and aims

-3. Nurture and grow permaculture networks
+3. Grow permaculture networks

 Permaculture Association work